keyshor/personal-website/content/other_projects.md

 #### Graduate Course Projects

 *  __PennCloud: Course Project for Software Systems (CIS 505).__
     Built a cloud system with e-mail and storage services in a team of 4.
-I was responsible for the backend distributed key-value storage based on Google BigTable that is sequentially consistent, fault tolerant and scalable.
+I was responsible for designing and implementing a distributed key-value storage based on Google BigTable that is sequentially consistent, fault tolerant and scalable.

 * __Online learning with many experts: Course Project for Computational Learning Theory (CIS 625).__
     Survey of online learning methods for dealing with too many (potentially infinite) experts.